Software Alternatives, Accelerators & Startups

 • Hosting Multiple ASP.NET Core Apps in Ubuntu Linux Server Using Apache

 ASP.NET Core is a cross-platform web development framework that supports developing applications on Windows, Mac, Linux, iOS, and Android platforms.
 Hosting an ASP.NET Core application in Linux is complicated when compared to hosting one in Windows.
-In this article, I will explain how to easily host multiple ASP.NET Core apps in Ubuntu Linux server with Apache as a reverse proxy server. - Source: dev.to / over 2 years ago
+In this article, I will explain how to easily host multiple ASP.NET Core apps in Ubuntu Linux server with Apache as a reverse proxy server. - Source: dev.to / almost 4 years ago

 What are some alternatives?